EN

 5. Decide on a registered agent

-North Carolina state law requires businesses to list a registered agent for LLCs, corporations, and limited partnerships.
+North Carolina state law requires businesses to list a for LLCs, corporations, and limited partnerships.
 The business designates this individual to collect documents on behalf of the business.
 They are then responsible for notifying the business owner of any lawsuits, notices, and official processes.

 You can be your own registered agent in North Carolina, so long as you keep a physical office within state boundaries.
 You can also appoint a professional agent through a third-party service, which will charge annual fees starting at around $50 and can help with compliance monitoring, document scanning, and tax notifications.
 If you want round-the-clock customer service and same-day document delivery, expect to pay more.